kenwer/detectorist/README.md

 #### Added
 - Add option to crop all detected objects into new (cropped) images.

+#### Fixed
+- Allow the about dialog to change its size so the content always fits (e.g. when different fonts are used).

 ### [0.4.2] - 2025-09-18

 #### Fixed